 To arrange a certificate, please contact the above services.

-To clarify the entry requirements, to register as an importer, or for more information, contact the South Australian Department of Primary Industries State Quarantine and Inspection Service.
+To clarify the entry requirements, to register as an importer, or for more information on the SA Plant Health Act or the SA Plant Quarantine Standard, contact Biosecurity SA.

 Summary of conditions